zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 **Harmon, Z.**, Barak, L., Shafto, P., Edwards, J., & Feldman, N. (2021).
 Making Heads or Tails of it: A Competition&ndash;Compensation Account of Morphological Deficits in Language Impairment.
 Poster presented at the 43<sup>rd</sup> Annual Conference of the Cognitive Science Society.

 **Harmon, Z.**, Barak, L., Shafto, P., Edwards, J., & Feldman, N. (2021).
-The role of novelty inaccounting formorphological deficits of children with Developmental Language Disorder: A computational modelingstudy.
+The role of novelty in accounting for morphological deficits of children with Developmental Language Disorder: A computational modeling study.
 Poster presented at the 41<sup>st</sup> Annual, Virtual Symposium on Research in Child Language Disorders.

 Barak, L., **Harmon, Z.**, Feldman, N., Edwards, J., & Shafto, P. (2020).
 Bare form production for past-tense: A computational analysis of 3 accounts.
 Paper presented at BUCLD 45.
 Boston, MA.

 **Harmon, Z.**, & Kapatsinski, V. (2020).
 The best-laid plan of mice and men: Competition between top-down and preceding-item cues in plan execution.
-Poster presented at the 42<sup>nd</sup> Annual Conference ofthe Cognitive Science Society.
+Poster presented at the 42<sup>nd</sup> Annual Conference of the Cognitive Science Society.

 Kapatsinski, V., **Harmon, Z.**, & Idemaru, K. (2020).
 Phonetic cue reweighting is error-driven and dimension-based.
 Poster presented at BUCLD 45.
 Boston, MA.